ReactJS

 Components (

-):- Reusable UI elements such as headers, footers, buttons, forms, etc., are stored here.
+components/):- Reusable UI elements such as headers, footers, buttons, forms, etc., are stored here.

 - These components are designed to be modular, making them easy to reuse across different pages or sections of your application.